tailwindlabs/prettier-plugin-tailwindcss/README.md

 const mySortedClasses = tw`bg-white p-4 dark:bg-black`
 ```

-## Preserving Whitespace
+## Preserving whitespace

-This plugin removes whitespace between classes to ensure consistent formatting.
-If you prefer to preserve whitespace between classes, you can use the `tailwindPreserveWhitespace` option:
+This plugin automatically removes unnecessary whitespace between classes to ensure consistent formatting.
+If you prefer to preserve whitespace, you can use the `tailwindPreserveWhitespace` option:

 ```json5
 // .prettierrc